-Due to new IRS reporting rules, wash sale transactions are no longer reported as two separate transactions.
+Due to IRS reporting rules, wash sale transactions are no longer reported as two separate transactions.
 Previously the entire loss would be reported as one transaction.
 You would then report a second transaction to offset any wash sale loss disallowed.
-Starting in 2011, the IRS requires an adjustment code and adjustment amount to be entered in order to indicate a transaction is a wash sale.
+The IRS requires an adjustment code and adjustment amount to be entered in order to indicate a transaction is a wash sale.
 Wash sale transactions will no longer be reported on two separate transaction lines.

 The CSV file you generated may not report the wash sale transaction information in the correct format based upon the IRS changes.
 Therefore, you may need to adjust the CSV file accordingly.

 Here is an example of how a CSV file from your brokerage may report wash sale transaction information.

 Note.
 Not all brokerages report transactions in the same format, so this example may not be the exact layout of your CSV file from your brokerage; however, your CSV file should have similar column headings: